Hurtak/petrhurtak.com/articles/_drafts/css-named-colors/article.md

     <span style="background: teal; color: white">teal</span>.
 Most of the rest came from one version of the X11 color system, which is used in Unix systems to specify colors for the console.

-Currently, there are 441 named colors in the CSS.

 ### Latest addition

 In 2014 [Eric A. Meyer's](https://en.wikipedia.org/wiki/Eric_A._Meyer) daughter Rebecca died on her 6th birthday, less than a year after her diagnosis of a brain tumor.
 The hex color `#663399` was named <span style="background: rebeccapurple; color: white;">rebeccapurple</span> and added to the CSS color list in her memory.